ololx/flappy-vinny/README.md

 ### Using

 To use it is enough to open the `index.html` file in the web-browser.
+Live example here https://ololx.github.io/flappy-vinny/.

 ## 🗒 Versioning